 If the parties are not married, in addition to the criminal proceedings, there could be a miscellaneous petition for custody and visitation.
-There also may be a DCYF (abuse, neglect or dependency) proceeding going forward.
+There also may be a DCYF (abuse, neglect or dependency) proceeding pending.
 There also could be a RI child support case, paternity proceeding or even a RI Family Court juvenile proceeding.
 If you were arrested and charged with a criminal charge in RI then you should contact a Rhode Island criminal defense lawyer.
 If you need legal help with a divorce in RI, then contact Rhode Island divorce lawyer, David Slepkow 401-437-1100.

 What is a “domestic” criminal offense in Rhode Island?

 This article applies to misdemeanor criminal charges in Rhode Island and Providence Plantations.
 A misdemeanor in RI is a “domestic” offense if it involves designated family members, a spouse, girlfriend or boyfriend.
-The following offenses can be considered domestic offenses under the laws of the Ocean state:
+The following offenses can be considered domestic offenses under the laws of the Ocean State: